microsoft/BotBuilder-CognitiveServices/CSharp/Samples/LuisActions/README.md

 # LUIS Action Binding Sample

-A sample that contains a core implementation for doing LUIS Action Binding using the [Microsoft.Cognitive.LUIS.ActionBinding](Microsoft.Cognitive.LUIS.ActionBinding) framework in order to handle LUIS intents taking a service result as input.
+A sample that contains a core implementation for doing LUIS Action Binding using the [Microsoft.Bot.Builder.CognitiveServices.LuisActionBinding](Microsoft.Bot.Builder.CognitiveServices.LuisActionBinding) framework in order to handle LUIS intents taking a service result as input.
 In addition, the solution contains sample Actions ([LuisActions.Samples.Shared](LuisActions.Samples.Shared)) that are commonly shared, and shows how to integrate them in a console, a bot and a ASP.NET MVC applications.

 [![Deploy to Azure][Deploy Button]][Deploy CSharp/LUISActionBinding]